askfrsltn/skills_profile_dashboard/README.md

         });

-- **ScoreCards interactivity** - unfolding cards with rotating or swipedown/up functionality - showing a) hidden elements within each module and b) flipping face and back side of the scorecard:
+- **ScoreCards interactivity** - unfolding cards with rotating or swipe down/up functionality - showing a) hidden elements within each module and b) flipping face and backside of the scorecard:

         $(".scorecard-animation").click(function(){
             $(this).toggleClass("is-open");
         });

-- **Scoring Status** for each element once the choice is made the choice graphics is copied from back side to front side using JQUERY Traversing functionality:
+- **Scoring Status** for each element once the choice is made the choice graphics are copied from the backside to frontside using JQUERY Traversing functionality:

         $(".score-circle").click(function(){
             let scoreChoice= $(this).text();